albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > The EFI layer handles hardware compatibility, making Hackintosh setups more stable and reproducible.
 > Today, installing macOS updates is safe, provided OpenCore is updated before each system update.

+## **What is a boot manager?**
+> A boot manager is a program that controls how your computer starts up, deciding which operating system or boot option to load.
+It sits between the firmware (BIOS/UEFI) and the operating system, and is especially important when multiple operating systems are installed.

 ## **What is OpenCore?**
-OpenCore is a boot manager that allows booting macOS on non-Apple hardware. macOS's built-in boot manager works only on Apple hardware and nothing else, that's why OpenCore is a must if installing macOS on non-Apple hardware.
+> OpenCore is a boot manager that allows booting macOS on non-Apple hardware. macOS's built-in boot manager works only on Apple hardware and nothing else, that's why OpenCore is a must if installing macOS on non-Apple hardware.
+For example, when you boot up Windows, it first starts Windows Boot manager before even Windows loads.
+The same goes for any operating system.

 ## **What is UEFI?**
-The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
+> The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
 UEFI replaces the legacy Basic Input/Output System (BIOS) firmware interface originally present in all IBM PC-compatible personal computers, with most UEFI firmware implementations providing support for legacy BIOS services.
 UEFI can support remote diagnostics and repair of computers, even with no operating system installed. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)

 ## **What is BIOS?**
-The Basic Input/Output System (BIOS) is firmware used to perform hardware initialization during the booting process (power-on startup), and to provide runtime services for operating systems and programs.
+> The Basic Input/Output System (BIOS) is firmware used to perform hardware initialization during the booting process (power-on startup), and to provide runtime services for operating systems and programs.
 The BIOS firmware comes preinstalled on a personal computer's system board, and it is the first software to run when powered on (source: Wikipedia).
 It's a legacy piece of software that was made back in the 70s and is still used to this day due to its maturity. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)

+## **What is Secure Boot?**
+> Secure Boot is a security feature built into UEFI firmware.
+It ensures that only operating systems and bootloaders signed with trusted digital certificates can start on the computer.

+> Purpose: Prevents malware or unauthorized bootloaders from running during startup by verifying digital signatures against keys stored in the firmware.

+> How it works:

+> - When the PC powers on, UEFI checks the signature of the bootloader.

+> - If the signature matches a trusted key (e.g., Microsoft, Apple), the boot process continues.

+> - If not, the system blocks the boot, treating the image as potentially tampered.

+> Hackintosh context:

+> - Boot managers like Clover and OpenCore are not signed with vendor‑trusted keys.

+> - Secure Boot will usually reject them as “untrusted.”

+> - To install macOS on non‑Apple hardware, Secure Boot must typically be disabled in UEFI settings.

+## **What is Trusted Platform Module (TPM)?**
+> TPM is a dedicated security chip built into modern computers that provides hardware‑based cryptographic functions and system integrity checks.
+> Purpose:
+>   - Stores encryption keys, certificates, and passwords securely.
+>   - Ensures that the system boots with trusted firmware and operating system components.
+>   - Acts as a hardware “root of trust” for security features.
+> How it works:
+> - When the PC starts, TPM verifies that the boot process hasn’t been tampered with.
+> - It can generate and protect cryptographic keys inside the chip, preventing them from being extracted.
+> - Supports features like disk encryption (e.g., BitLocker) and secure authentication.
+> Examples of use:
+> - Windows BitLocker: Uses TPM to unlock encrypted drives only if the boot environment is trusted.
+> - Windows 11 requirement: Microsoft mandates TPM 2.0 for installation to ensure baseline security.
+> - Enterprise security: TPM is used in servers and laptops to enforce trusted computing.
+> Hackintosh context:
+> - macOS does not rely on TPM for boot integrity.
+> - macOS doesn't know what TPM is as macOS never really supported TPM at all - instead, Apple uses T2 Chip in Macs from 2018 to 2020, System Integrity Protection (SIP) and Secure Enclave Processor (SEP) as an alternative.
+If not disabled or spoofed via SSDTs, macOS updates may fail or even brick the system.

 ## **What are kexts?**
 Kexts, also known as Kernel Extensions, are macOS's drivers.
 They're used to perform different tasks like device drivers or for a different purpose (in Hackintoshing) like patching the OS, injecting information or running tasks.
 Kexts are not the only part of a good Hackintosh, as they're commonly paired with ACPI patches and fixes. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)